Jailing the mentally ill

 First Lady Casey DeSantis, in particular, has been traveling across Florida hosting listening sessions on mental health and substance abuse.
 The sessions follow the launch of Hope for Healing Florida, a new multi-agency mental health and substance abuse campaign, according to the governor’s office.

 The effort will combine resources of state agencies and the private sector to serve the needs of Floridians struggling with mental health and substance abuse.
 The website is HopeforHealingFL.com.

 Gov. Ron DeSantis and the First Lady earlier this year held a discussion at the Governor’s Mansion, after two students who survived the 2018 shootings at Marjory Stoneman Douglas High School died of apparent suicide.

 The state agency heads and lawmakers discussed numerous initiatives, and Gov. DeSantis called for unity across state agencies in tackling mental health problems, where solutions have been elusive.

 The problem isn’t going away, the governor said at the time.
 “We’ve got to do what we can do to deal with the problem…it affects families, it affects communities.
 Ultimately it affects our success as a state.”

-Was this article helpful?
-Yes -0 No -0 6 Posted by: 👨 Brian C. Clark
+Was this article helpful?6 Posted by: 👨 Brian C. Clark